-The University of Cumbria operates in differing contexts such as: Under 18 year old students on campus Vulnerable adults on campus Nursery provision in the campus grounds at Lancaster Under 18 year olds on campus visits through schools and colleges or attending events a) Update Service
+The University of Cumbria operates in differing contexts such as: Under 18 year old students on campus Vulnerable adults on campus Nursery provision in the campus grounds at Lancaster Under 18 year olds on campus visits through schools and colleges or attending events

-In order to protect both the individual applicant and the wider public, the University gives applicants who do not require DBS checks opportunity to self-disclose.
+In order to protect both the individual applicant and the wider public, the University gives applicants that have firmly accepted their place but do not require DBS checks the opportunity to self-disclose.
 The criteria above would be applied when considering the case.
 This may be risk to self (for example probation conditions) or others to reach a decision in relation to the applicant's admission to university.

-11. USE OF DBS CERTIFICATES NOT OBTAINED VIA THE UNIVERSITY OF CUMBRIA
+11. USE OF DBS CERTIFICATES NOT OBTAINED VIA THE UNIVERSITY OF CUMBRIA a) Update Service